bockjoo/PodmanXRootD/README.md

        2

 <b>
-We need the "mirror image" users, the hostside container users!!!
+We need the "mirror image" users, the hostside container users\!\!\!
 Thus, the need for
 </b>
 </pre>